La Chaussée-Tirancourt

 La Chaussée-Tirancourt (/fr/; Picard: L’Cœuchie-Tinincourt) is a commune in the Somme department in Hauts-de-France in northern France.

 Geography

 The commune is situated on the N235 road, on the banks of the river Somme some 8 mi northwest of Amiens.

-Urban planning

-Typology

-As of January 1, 2024, La Chaussée-Tirancourt is classified as a rural village, according to the new seven-level communal density grid defined by Insee in 2022.
+La Chaussée-Tirancourt is classified as a rural periurban commune, according to the density grid defined by Insee in 2025.